-Overcharging the power switch's gate-source capacitance also delays turn-off, increases MOSFET switching losses and increases the energy to be switched by the gate driver of the HIP4080A, which increases the dissipation within the HIP4080A.
-Overcharging the MOSFET gate-source capacitance also can lead to "shoot-through" where both upper and lower MOSFETs in a single bridge leg find themselves on simultaneously, thereby shorting out the high voltage DC bus supply.
-Values close to 12V are optimum for supplying $\rm V{DD}$ and $\rm V{CC}$, although the HIP4080A will operate up to 15V.
+Overcharging the power switch's gate-source capacitance also delays turn-off, increases MOSFET gate switching losses and increases the power dissipation of the HIP4081A.
+Overcharging the MOSFET gate-source capacitance also can lead to "shoot-through" (both upper and lower MOSFETs in a single bridge leg find themselves conducting simultaneously), thereby shorting out the high voltage DC.
+Bias supply voltages close to 12V are optimum for V{DD} and V{CC} , although the HIP4081A will operate up to 15V.